sellbit/action-cloud-run-deploy/README.md

 ## Usage

-In your actions workflow, somewhere after the step that builds `gcr.io/<your-project>/<image>`, insert this:
+In your actions workflow, somewhere after the step that pushes `gcr.io/<your-project>/<image>`, insert this:

 ```bash